 But no one is going to fall for the old Nigerian Prince scam anymore, right…?
 Wrong!
 As soon as the old tricks quit working, cybercriminals get creative and employ a new trick to get the same, predictable outcome.
 One upcoming escalation is the implementation of artificial intelligence by threat actors for more surgical targeting, and crafting better ”bait”.

 The numbers can be murky because companies aren’t required to report such compromises, and therefore have no incentive to broadcast to the world when a malicious actor gets into their systems.
-And while it’s best to scrutinize stats offered by organizations that peddle anti-phishing solutions, it’s also best to recognize that the problem is real and take steps to shore up your defences.
+And while it’s best to scrutinize stats offered by organizations that peddle anti-phishing solutions, it’s also best to recognize that the problem is real and take steps to shore up your defenses.

 The truth is that as long as humans are opening emails, phishing will continue to be an effective tactic for the foreseeable future.